imazen/resizer/Plugins/Watermark/readme.md

 Aliases: /plugins/watermark

-# New Watermark plugin (v3.1+)
+# Watermark plugin

-The new watermark plugin is fully XML configurable, and supports named watermark configurations, multiple image and text layers, layer groups, and background (as well as overlay) layers.
+The Watermark plugin in  v3.1+ is fully XML configurable, and supports named watermark configurations, multiple image and text layers, layer groups, and background (as well as overlay) layers.
 The positioning system is per-layer, permits flexible pixel and percent layout, anchoring, and container selection.

-It is also binary compatible with the old plugin, so you can transition slowly (although the embarrassing legacy code will eventually be removed).
+It is also binary compatible with the old (pre v3.1) plugin, so you can transition slowly.

 ## Installation